529 savings plan

 3. Which 529 Plan should I use, and is there a benefit to using my state’s plan?

-5. What happens to the 529 Account if the beneficiary gets a scholarship?
+5. What happens to the 529 account if the beneficiary gets a scholarship?

 6. Do I need to keep records of the 529 withdrawals for my taxes?

-We recommend keeping receipts to document proof that the funds were spent on qualified expenses in case of an audit.
-However, for tax preparation and withdrawals from the 529 Plan, this proof is seldom needed.
+We recommend clients retain receipts to document the withdrawals were spent on qualified expenses in case of an audit.
+However, for tax preparation and withdrawals from the 529 plan, this proof is seldom needed.
+Furthermore, to ensure that receipts match up easily, we recommend withdrawing funds from the 529 in the same tax year your costs were incurred.

 7. Does it matter who is named as the account owner?